Date of Award

 Participants included elementary math and/or reading teachers at four elementary schools in a large, urban school district.
 Perceptual survey data were collected regarding teacher beliefs about their capacity to use MAP data and their attitudes towards MAP data.
 These data were compared to student proficiency and growth scores obtained on MAP in both math and reading using Pearson product-moment correlation.
 Focus group data were collected from each site in order to explain trends in survey responses.

 This study introduced teacher attitude as a new construct within teacher efficacy that was compared to both student proficiency and growth on the MAP assessment.
 Correlations for the relationships between teacher perceptions and student performance ranged from .24 to .46 (capacity) and .23 and .65 (attitude), with the highest correlational relationship between teacher attitude and student growth.
 Recommendations from the researcher include addition of teacher attitude as a separate construct within teacher efficacy and additional professional learning within the site of the study.

 Mitcham, Elizabeth C., "Teacher Capacity and Attitude toward Data: An Examination of the Association between Teacher Beliefs and Student Performance on the Measures of Academic Progress Assessment" (2015).
-Education Theses, Dissertations and Projects.
-Paper 128.
+Education Dissertations and Projects.
+128.